Beverage Preservation 101: Part I - Tunnel Pasteurization vs. Hot Filling

 - Can negatively affect flavor and cause product inconsistencies

-Hot Filling
+Hot Filling Process

 Advantages

-- More cost effective than Tunnel Pasteurization
+- More cost-effective than Tunnel Pasteurization

 - Allows beverages to potentially be labeled as “natural,” depending on other factors.